fisodd/www-fisodd-com/content/code/csview.rst

 `CSView <https://github.com/fisodd/csview>`__
-is a Customizable Summary Viewer for CSV content, including dynamic tables and responsive charts.
+is a Customizable Summary Viewer for CSV content, with support for dynamic tables and responsive charts.

 The intent is to provide a quick and easy way to get to see what is inside CSV content.